Molly was diagnosed with non-Hodgkin Lymphoma when she was eight years old. Her dad, Damon, tells her ...

 B-cell NHL usually affects the lymph nodes in the abdomen, head or neck.
 Burkitt lymphoma is a rare type of B-cell NHL.

-The causes of NHL are not fully understood, however children with deficiencies of the immune system or who have been taking immunosuppressing drugs for a long-time are known to be at increased risk of NHL.
+The causes of Non-Hodgkin Lymphoma are not fully understood, however children with deficiencies of the immune system or who have been taking immunosuppressing drugs for a long-time are known to be at increased risk of developing this type of cancer.

 Both Hodgkin and non-Hodgkin lymphoma have been linked with the Epstein-Barr virus (EBV), however EBV is extremely common and most people who get it do not develop lymphoma.
 Several geographical areas are associated with particular types of lymphoma – such as the ‘endemic’ Burkitt lymphoma in Africa.

-NHL accounts for about 60 per cent of lymphoma in children, with around 85 children affected each year in the UK.
+NHL accounts for about 60% of lymphoma in children, with around 85 children affected each year in the UK.

 NHL affects all ages but is very rare among infants; incidence increases until the age of around four years and remains fairly steady for the remaining years of childhood.
 The incidence among boys is more than twice that among girls.

-NHL can be treated successfully in the majority of children, with an overall five year survival rate of 88 per cent.
+NHL can be treated successfully in the majority of children, with an overall five-year survival rate of 90%.